truth table: Binary Operations 3

 still green

-• I use bool
+• I use the bool built-in function

 61def material_non_implication(first_input, second_input):